pip-install-HSE/DestreamBot/README.md

 ```
 bash docker_install.sh
 ```
-4. Then rename .end.dist to .env and fill all variables.
+4. Then rename .env.dist to .env and fill all variables.

 5.Run application:
 ```